tushartushar/taksidiotis/guide.md

 <img src="https://github.com/tushartushar/taksidiotis/blob/master/Photos/Odeon_of_Herodes_Atticus.jpg"><br/>
 [click for more information regarding access, history and upcoming events](http://greekfestival.gr/en/venues/view/odeon-of-herodes-atticus)

+* During your stay in Athens, you should totally visit Ebros!It is an theatre in Psurri, which is occupied by a group of people.
+They have regular meetings where they organise everything about the theatre 's operation, the events, the concerts the parties and the plays.
+The good thing about Ebros is that its logic is that all its members are equal, without any boss or individual property. [click for more info http://embrostheater.blogspot.gr/]
 ## Cinema

 * Cine Thisseon: With a direct view to the one and only Acropolis, Cine Thisseon is a classic summer open air cinema in Athens to check out.
 Showing films since 1935, it can be found on the paved walkway that connects Thission with Filoppapou Hill.
 Typically, the operation of the cinema begins the last week of April or the first week of May and ends in late October. [click to see location](https://goo.gl/maps/L2ENKs1wHb12)